Zenika/intranet-zenika-academy/README.md

 The backend-server project is here : https://gitlab.com/zacademy-paris-2019/zintranetback_groupe2

-We use React.JS 16.11, Bulma
+We use React.JS 16.11 and Sass/Bulma for design

+The project is linted using Eslint with Airbnb Config : https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb

+This project is tested with Jest/Enzyme

 To install the project you need to :